AmazingMonster/conceptrodon/docs/contents/introduction/vocabulary.md

 - Most metafunctions discussed in the documentation are conformed, which means repeating the quantifier is often redundant and distracting.
 - The term 'metafunction' already indicates the function-like behavior of templates.
 It is more natural to relate the word 'function' to a template in a metaprogramming library rather than a named block in the usual sense.
 - Only a few ordinary functions are mentioned in the documentation.
-When it appears, the term 'regular function' is used for differentiation.
+When it appears, the term 'ordinary function' is used for differentiation.

+> A Submetafunction of a metafunction is one of the following:
+>
+> - a class member template or
+> - an alias member template or
+> - a class member template of a submetafunction of the metafunction or
+> - an alias template of a submetafunction of the metafunction.

-The term 'thoroughly conformed metafunction' is used when every outputting nested template of a function is required to be conformed.
+The term 'thoroughly conformed metafunction' is used when every submetafunction of a conformed metafunction is required to be conformed.

 ## Operation && Vessel

 Both words are synonyms for conformed metafunctions.
-The term 'operation' is selected when focusing on the function's functionality.
+The term 'operation' is selected when the function's (often unspecified) functionality is the focus.
 Meanwhile, the term 'vessel' is selected when the function is only used for holding its arguments from an instantiation.

 The arguments held by a vessel are denoted as 'items'.